encode/django-rest-framework/docs/api-guide/serializers.md

 > Expanding the usefulness of the serializers is something that we would like to address.
 However, it's not a trivial problem, and it will take some serious design work.
-Any offers to help out in this area would be gratefully accepted.
 >
 > &mdash; Russell Keith-Magee, [Django users group][cite]